109C/parallel-processes/readme.md

 # Installation

-`npm install parallel-processes`

-Or alternatively, just download it as it is because it doesn't have any dependencies.
+Just download it and require it.
+That's all, there's no external dependencies.

 # Example usage